ASSESSMENT POLICY

 Assessment is conducted at HIS to acknowledge students’ learning.

 Assessments allow students to: Analyse their learning and understand what needs to be improved.
 Synthesize and apply their learning in addition to recalling facts.
-Promote reflection and be encouraged to be responsible for their learning.Assessments allow teachers to: Reflect on their teaching and identify areas of enhancement and improvement.
+Promote reflection and be encouraged to be responsible for their learning.Assessments allow teachers to Reflect on their teaching and identify areas of enhancement and improvement.
 Determine needs for differentiation of instructions.
 Inform students of their progress and growth and identify areas of improvement.
 Plan instructional practices and strategies based on data analysis

-Roles and responsibilities
+Roles and responsibilities Students Students must:

 Teachers

-• Keep the assessment process transparent and informed
+• Keep the assessment process transparent and informed.

 • Provide timely and meaningful feedback to students on their assignments and assessment tasks.

-• Use the IB assessment criteria and guidelines for
+• Use the IB assessment criteria and guidelines for assessments.

-• Help students identify the areas of improvement.
+• Help students identify areas for improvement.

-Involve parents in student success.
+• Involve parents in student success.

 Families

-• Attend school sessions/ orientation programs to understand the assessment and academic integrity requirements
+• Attend school sessions/orientation programs to understand the assessment and academic integrity requirements.

-• Read school handbooks as a family to understand requirements
+• Read school handbooks as a family to understand requirements.

-• Share any relevant information about the child with the school, that may affect the child’s performance in any assessment
+• Share any relevant information about the child with the school that may affect the child’s performance in any assessment.

-• Ensure regularity of the child to school
+• Ensure regularity of the child to school.

 Assessment and Reporting in PYP